ellakoa/postcard-poem/content/posts/gone-fishing-days.md

   I call these days ‘Gone Fishing Days’
   You hope but never expect
-  They urn out perfect in every respect.
+  A perfect catch in every respect.

   Once hooked, you reel a piece into your heart Memories to treasure and never part.